 We also recommend checking what your health insurance covers.
 You can check that directly with your insurance provider.

-If you've purchased insurance by AXA Assistance with us, you'll find the details in your confirmation email and when you sign in.
+If you've purchased insurance by AXA Assistance or Travelex with us, you'll find the details in your confirmation email and when you sign in.
 The contact information is also on your e-ticket.